jessepavlis/sample-problem/README.md

 - Angular 2 & TypeScript on the frontend
 - Allow interactive toggling between multiple stocks
 - Allow interactive date selection and/or zooming of x-axis
-- Load the CSV files into a sqlite database to be used directly by the web app
+- Load the CSV files into a database to be used directly by the web app